-Deciding which elements to include in the numerator of the BCR and which to include in the denominator depends on the nature of the BCA and the purposes for which it is being used.
+The elements to be included in the numerator and denominator of the BCR depend on the nature of the BCA and the purposes for which it is being used.
 Where an agency is using BCA to help evaluate potential projects to implement under a constrained budget, the denominator should only include the upfront costs of implementing the project (i.e., capital expenditures).
 Since project funding decisions under the discretionary grant programs are being made under similar circumstances, this is the approach that should be used to calculate the BCR in analyses developed pursuant to this guidance.
 Note that under this treatment, net O&M costs and the residual value would be added to or subtracted from the numerator when calculating the BCR, rather than the denominator.